flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - ubuntu 22
         - plus: `addgroup wheel`
         - everyone should have access, if not reach out
+    - reach out for server access or raise hand
+    - Flancian: unclear on whether we want to target techsocial.coop
+    - David: most reliable way to get to the new server will give us the time to understan
 - Single Sign On experiments / future work? (edsu)
 - Nextcloud access for other [[working groups]] (flancian)
   - Possible default policy: we batch create accounts for all WG members proactively and DM them their passwords? ideally over Matrix